daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 Clojure process.

 In short, I chose to make the architecture more complicated and the user experience worse just so that I could continue to develop Alda in Clojure!
-The more time went by, the more dissatisfied I grew with the complex client/server/worker architecture and the fact that users need to start a server before they can do anything useful with Alda.
-After mulling it over for a long time, I finally decided that it would be worth simplifying the architecture so that most of the work is being done in the client and rewriting Alda in a language that's "closer to the metal," even if it means that I can't develop Alda in Clojure anymore.
+But as time went by, I grew increasingly dissatisfied with the complex client/server/worker architecture and the fact that users need to start a server before they can do anything useful with Alda.
+After mulling it over for a while, I finally decided that it would be worth simplifying the architecture so that most of the work is being done in the client, even if that meant that I had to rewrite Alda in a different language.

 > As an aside: I'm well aware that nowadays, [GraalVM][graalvm] can be used to
 > compile Clojure programs into fast, self-contained, native binaries.
 However,